Synthird/object-oriented-bank-account/README.md

 ## Installation

-The jar file containing the library is in the [releases page](https://github.com/Synthird/object-oriented-bank-account/releases).
+The library is contained in a jar file in the [releases page](https://github.com/Synthird/object-oriented-bank-account/releases).

 **Note:** Inserting the jar file into your project depends on your IDE and build tools.